pavithraes/scalable-data-science-with-dask/README.md

 conda activate pyladies-berlin-dask
 ```
 4. Start Jupyter Lab with: `jupyter lab`
-5. Navigte to the directory corresponding to your session and follow along!
+5. Navigte to the directory corresponding to your session, open `demo.ipynb`, and follow along!